-Some e-commerce platforms like Etsy allows you to upload 10 product images.
-If you’re starting an online jewelry business, it is recommended to maximise those spaces as it will help your customers see your product from every angle which means, you’re not hiding anything.
+Some e-commerce platforms like Etsy allow you to upload 10 product images.
+If you’re starting an online jewelry business, it is recommended to maximize those spaces as it will help your customers see your product from every angle which means, you’re not hiding anything.
 It will also make you look more credible than thousands of your competitors.

 3. No zoom capability